 What will the future of the IT profession look like?
 A more mature IT profession will be demonstrating the required leadership in advancing and improving the IT delivered products and services through the responsible and progressive application of IT standards

 Advancing the broader concepts of a profession and professionalism in IT will result in:

 - An improved ability for organizations to exploit the full potential of IT effectively and consistently.

-- Create a profession that is respected and valued.
+- A profession that is respected and valued.

-- Create a source of real pride and aspiration for IT practitioners
+- A source of real pride and aspiration for IT practitioners